-Jetstar and Qantas follow the same dangerous goods policy – governed by the IATA Dangerous Goods Regulations and CASA Civil Aviation Safety Regulations.
+The Jetstar dangerous goods policy is governed by the IATA Dangerous Goods Regulations and CASA Civil Aviation Safety Regulations.

-Certain dangerous goods are permitted on board as carry-on or checked baggage, but they must comply with specific requirements as outlined on the Qantas Dangerous Goods Guide.
+Certain dangerous goods are permitted on board as carry-on or checked baggage, but they must comply with specific requirements as outlined on this page.

 Important: At check-in, you’ll need to declare that you’ve understood these requirements.
 Failure to check your baggage for dangerous goods or comply with civil aviation security regulations is a serious offence.

 - Spare batteries

 - Organic peroxides

 - Radioactive materials